What is it? Why Use it? What do we offer?

-Our red cedar bark mulch is a virgin brown cedar enhanced with a non-toxic vibrant red color.
+Our Red Cedar Mulch is a virgin brown cedar enhanced with a non-toxic vibrant red color.
+The rich red hue is very striking and highly sought after.
 The aromatic scent of this popular mulch acts as a natural insect repellant and keeps customers coming back as they love the color and quality.

-The rich, dark color of our brown mulch offers a simple touch of beauty to all your outdoor spaces.
-Many customers like that the natural look of the brown color is known to retain its deep hue throughout the season.
+The rich, dark color of our Dark Brown Mulch offers a simple touch of beauty to all your outdoor spaces.
+The natural look of the brown color is known to retain its deep hue throughout the season.
 Natural look without the natural fade, how can you go wrong?
 Contains only virgin bark from spruce trees.

 Our "certified safe" playground chips are processed using virgin softwood so the chips are clean and fresh.
 IPEMA certified to ASTM F1292 standards for use on and around playground equipment.
 We deliver these chips to many local daycare facilities as they meet all state requirements for outdoor play areas.
-Some customers choose to use this as mulch in gardens or for walkways because its natural yet uniform look is very appealing.
+It's also used in gardens or walkways for its natural yet uniform look.

 ~Helpful Tips Regarding Mulching~